General Information

 Description

-Since 1990, the population of the Republic of Moldova has been steadily declining owing both to lower birth rates and, more importantly, to considerable emigration.
-In just two decades, the country has lost over 1 million people, accounting for a vast Moldovan diaspora.
-While the 1990s saw foremost an outflow of irregular migrants, the 2000s through enhanced legal channels saw a spike in regular labour migration, which continues until the present day.
+Since 1990, the population of the Republic of Moldova has been steadily declining owing both to lower birth rates and considerable emigration, with the country experiencing negative net migration year after year.
+During the 1990s, there was a notable outflow of irregular migrants.
+However, from the 2000s onwards, enhanced legal channels led to a sharp increase in regular labour migration, a trend that continues today.